GeorgeStrakhov/soul-candy/keep_wandering.md

 Beware of everything you know!
 For to the ocean rivers flow
 And bring with them what once was known
-To be a solid, soulless stone.
+As nothing, but a solid stone.

 Yet now it flows.
 Then it will grow.